kmscom/Browser-Cache-Folder-Changer/README.md

 ![](assets/20241228_204330_image.png)

+# Why should you change web browser's cache folder to the RAM Drive?
 By redirecting the cache folder to a RAM disk drive,
 * You can run the web browser faster.
 * You can reduce IO on your disk.
 If you are using an SSD, this may help to increase the lifetime of it.

+For more details, refer [here](https://github.com/kmscom/Browser-Cache-Folder-Changer/wiki).

 ![](assets/20241228_204333_image.png)